Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 complications.
 Copper accumulation can cause liver damage, leading to cirrhosis,

 liver failure, or hepatocellular carcinoma.
-Neurological symptoms such as tremors,
+Neurological symptoms such as

 dystonia, and difficulty with coordination can also occur.
 Proper treatment and